- Published 9 Mar 2023

 What is a Digital Multimeter & How to Use One

 Not sure how to use a digital multimeter?
-Our guide also shows you how to read a multimeter & shares key products.
+Our guide will cover the purpose of a multimeter, how to read a multimeter, and discuss the uses and functions of key types of multimeters.

 Last Updated December 2021

-This will typically include voltage (V), current (A), and resistance (in Ohms).
+A digital multimeter (DMM) is an electronic device that is used to measure various electrical properties, such as voltage (V), current (A), and resistance (in Ohms).
+Digital multimeters also display measurements on their digital screens, making it easy for users to read results accurately.
 In short, a DMM combines the functions of a voltmeter, an ammeter, and an ohmmeter into a single handy unit.

-These devices are also known as digital multitesters.
-All of these tools generally require a variety of probes and test leads to be plugged into them, to transfer signals to and from the components, contacts, wires or traces being tested.
+In New Zealand, these devices are also known as digital multitesters.
+All of these tools generally require a variety of probes and test leads to be plugged into them to transfer signals to and from the components, contacts, wires, or traces being tested.

 What is a Digital Multimeter Used for?

-Multimeters can be used for a wide range of monitoring, detection, analysis and troubleshooting applications.
-This will depend on what aspect and stage of electronic prototyping or troubleshooting you are concerned with, and the specific details of the electrical circuit, component or fault being tested.
+What does a digital multimeter do?
+Multimeters can be used for a wide range of monitoring, detection, analysis, and troubleshooting applications.
+This will depend on what aspect and stage of electronic prototyping or troubleshooting you are concerned with and the specific details of the electrical circuit, component, or fault being tested.

 In short, they can be used for any job requiring accurate readouts of device voltages and resistances as an easily measurable output value.
 Specific examples might include: